 Cache is very high-speed memory that stores frequently used instructions and data.
-Cache information reported by the utility may include level 3, level 2, and level 1 data and instruction cache sizes, depending on what types of cache are present and enabled in the processor.
+Cache information reported by the utility may include level 3, level 2, and level 1 data and instruction cache sizes It depends on what types of cache are present and enabled in the processor.
 In processors with multiple cores, the cache blocks may be separate for each core (2 x 1MB) or shared across cores (2 MB).
 The Frequency Test section of the utility reports the cache size that the tested processor core has access to, for the highest-level cache in the processor.
 The CPUID Data section of the utility reports the total number of cache blocks available in the processor package.

 Integrated memory controller